 Generally speaking, a ring light should never be positioned behind your microphone or camera.
 Keep it close to your camera or phone to avoid casting shadows.
 Ring lights with phone holders can help with this - some also come with remote controls and bluetooth clickers so you can snap the perfect shot from a distance.
 Attachments such as mirrors are ideal for makeup lovers, and desk clamps are a great aid when streaming or recording at your computer or dressing table.

-Shop our NEW Ultimate Ring Light Collection here.
-Use code RING for 30% off! 🤫✨
+Shop our Ultimate Ring Light Collection here ✨